Strategic Planning for Health Interventions (SPHI) - online

 Fee for Short Course students: CHF 2,850

-* Same fee applies to tropEd students and students enrolled in a SSPH+ professional postgraduate Master or PhD programme.
+* The same fee applies to tropEd students and students enrolled in an SSPH+ professional postgraduate Master's or PhD programme.

 Course fees must be paid in advance to gain access to the online learning materials.
-Tuition fees do not cover insurance, travel expenses or personal living costs incurred during your stay in Basel.
+Tuition fees do not cover insurance, travel or personal living expenses incurred during your stay in Basel.